coreruleset/documentation/content/configuring/plugins.md

 ## How to Write a Plugin

-The first and most important question to ask is:

 ### Is a Plugin the Right Approach for a Given Rule Problem?

+This is the first and most important question to ask.

 CRS is a generic rule set.
 The rule set has no awareness of the particular setup it finds itself deployed in.
 As such, the rules are written with caution and administrators are given the ability to steer the behavior of CRS by setting the anomaly threshold accordingly. *An administrator writing their own rules knows a lot more about their specific setup*, so there's probably no need to be as cautious.
 It's also probably futile to write anomaly scoring rules in this situation.
 Anomaly scoring adds little value if an administrator knows that everybody issuing a request to `/no-access`, for example, is an attacker.